mush1e/TSDB/CONTRIBUTING.md

 194. Accept large failures.
 195. Be proud of your weird database.
 196. Remember this project is for fun.
-197. Contribute something, anything — except issues from Dan.
+197. Contribute something, anything — except issues from naveed.